Blog

 Cloud security investment has grown exponentially as organizations migrate workloads and embrace digital transformation:

-Compliance Drivers: Regulatory requirements like GDPR, SOX, HIPAA, and industry standards drive significant security spending, often focused on documentation and process rather than actual risk reduction.
+Compliance Drivers: Regulatory requirements like GDPR, PCI DSS 4.0, HIPAA, CMMC, NIS2, and the EU Digital Operational Resilience Act (DORA) drive significant security spending.
+Much of this focuses on documentation and process rather than actual risk reduction.

 The Breach Reality Check